Shopify/themekit/index.md

 ##### theme-manipulate upload file [...]

 Provide one or more files that you'd like to upload to Shopify.
+If you want to upload an entire directory you can include a wildcard. (i.e. `theme-manipulate upload templates/*` to upload all your templates)

 #### theme-manipulate download [file ...]

 Download one or more files from Shopify.

 If no files are provided then all the themes assets will be downloaded to your local filesystem.

+# Debugging

+If you are having issues with the tool (uploads are not working for example) you can install a tool such as [Charles Proxy](http://www.charlesproxy.com/) or [mitmproxy](http://mitmproxy.org/).
+You can the information collected from the proxy to improve the quality of your bug report.

+**Be aware that running with a proxy will cause the theme utilties to disable certificate validation!**

+To enable the proxy feature simply add the following to your `config.yml`

+    proxy: url_to_your_proxy (i.e. http://localhost:8080)